reaktor/purescript-workshop/README.md

 ## Exercises 1-4

-Run the following command to compile the first exercises and run tests.
+Run the following command from the `exercises` directory to compile the first exercises and run tests.
 This will re-compile the code and re-run tests whenever the code changes.
 ```
 npm run exercises:all
 ```

-This should compile successfully and display one failing test in [exercises/test/Exercise1.purs].
+This should compile successfully and display one failing test in [exercises/test/Exercise1.purs](exercises/test/Exercise1.purs).
 Open that file in your editor and write code to make that test pass.
 There are other tests or test suites within the same file prefixed by `skip`, as in `skipTest` and `skipSuite`.
 Remove the `skip` portion from the next test to proceed.
 Now make that test pass.

 The first four exercises correspond to four test files in the `exercises/test/` directory.